-In addition, we recommend the list of partner agencies be expanded - for example to include high emitting sectors such as industry and agriculture.
-While we note that the EPA generally does not regulate agricultural land, government policy must ensure relevant agencies are involved in climate policy, and there is a clear role for EPA leadership in convening and coordinating all agencies that regulate or manage high emitting sectors.
+In addition, we recommend the list of partner agencies be expanded - for example, including agencies for high emitting sectors such as industry and agriculture.
+We note that while the EPA generally does not regulate agricultural land, NSW Government policy must ensure relevant agencies are involved in climate policy, and there is a clear role for EPA leadership in convening and coordinating all agencies that regulate or manage high emitting sectors.